Code-Institute-Submissions/KateEllen-shoe_shop_JuneResub/README.md

 This project has been created for educational purposes.

-It is an E-Commerce site for a fictional company 'Funky Feet' which offers a variety of shoes for sale.
+It is an E-Commerce site for a fictional company 'Funky Feet' which offers a variety of ladies shoes for sale.

 ![Responsive]()
 ___